cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Create the Video Player

-In the `Hierarchy` tab, right click an empty area, select the `Video` section, and click `Video Player`.
+In the `Hierarchy` tab, right-click an empty area, select the `Video` section, and click `Video Player`.
 This will create a new `GameObject` called `Video Player`.
 The default name works well enough so we'll leave it as is.

 ![create_video_player](\images\barracuda-posenet-tutorial\create_video_player.PNG)